NZRS/wavetrace/README.md

 1. A KML file with a georeferenced image for sue in the likes of Google Earth.
 2. A raster file suitable for use in GIS packages.

 The model is derived from a Digital Elevation Model (DEM), the base data at present is from the NASA Shuttle Radio Topography Mission (SRTM).
-Thought there may be bettter localised sources available.
+Though there may be bettter localised sources available.

+## Set Up ##

+Install the following packages [setup.md](https://github.com/NZRegistryServices/wavetrace/blob/master/setup.md)

 ## Parameters Used in Modelling Coverage ##